marisacasillas/chatterlab/D2M2022/Casillas-D2M-Winter2022-Syllabus.md

 #### In-class activities
 * Share: What dataset will you be working with?
 * Laptops out:
-    * Push a README briefly describing the study/dataset you will be working with.
+    * <span style="color:blue">Push a README briefly describing the study/dataset you will be working with.
 Imagine this from the perpsective of someone visiting your repository who hopes to review your code and work with your data. **NOTE: If you intend to make this repository public, never push any private data.
 It will be stored in your history even if you delete it!**.
-Make at least three commits during this process.
+Make at least three commits during this process.</span>
     * Manage repository settings

 ### Tuesday, 11 January 2022 (2.1): Part 2

 #### Pre-class preparation
-* All students: Confirm that your dataset is okay for the course with Dr. Casillas
+All students: Confirm that your dataset is okay for the course with Dr. Casillas (note: this should be done via email, not GitHub)

 #### In-class activities
 * Presentation: Commit best practices, branches, and merges
 * Laptops out:
-    * Make informative commit messages, checkout a branch, merge changes, and resolve conflicts
+    * <span style="color:blue">Make informative commit messages, checkout a branch, merge changes, and resolve conflicts</span>
     * Groups: Comment on strategies for informative messages

 ## Module 2: Tidyverse basics